yggdrasil-network/yggdrasil-network.github.io/_posts/2018-07-17-world-tree.md

 Within a particular network, each node must be able to find a path to every other node within that network.
 Virtually all routing schemes in use today are a form of shortest path routing, wherein each node knows the shortest path to every other node in the network, for some definition of path length (such as the number of network hops, latency, some function of bandwidth usage, or often the [expected transmission count](https://en.wikipedia.org/wiki/Expected_transmission_count) in mesh networks).
-A notable exception to this is ethernet, which has historically used the [spanning-tree protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol) (STP) to reduce a network to a tree topology, in an effort to eliminate routing loops, but newer protocols (such as [shortest path bridging](https://en.wikipedia.org/wiki/IEEE_802.1aq)) aim to improve this.
+A notable exception to this is Ethernet, which has historically used the [spanning-tree protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol) (STP) to reduce a network to a tree topology, in an effort to eliminate routing loops, but newer protocols (such as [shortest path bridging](https://en.wikipedia.org/wiki/IEEE_802.1aq)) aim to improve this.
 Typically, shortest path routing is implemented either via a proactive protocol, wherein every node in a network maintains a local routing table with information about every other node in the network, or via a reactive protocol using broadcast lookup traffic, wherein routes are found by broadcasting lookups through the entire network.

 There are things about this approach which can be problematic.